klojang4j/klojang-check-benchmarks/README.md

 is the least of your worries.

 ### Suppressing Message Parsing

-The ***VarArgsNull benchmarks measure the effect of specifying null for the varargs message arguments array was specified to be null.
+The ***VarArgsNull benchmarks measure the effect of specifying null for the varargs message arguments array.
 This is explicitly allowed.
 It signals to Klojang Check that the message contains no message arguments and must be passed as-is to the exception.
-As you can see, it does help somewhat, but only if the test repetitively rejects any value thrown at it.
-If stacktrace generation enabled (as is ordinarily the case), it is silly spoil your code by specifying null for the message arguments array.
-The performance gain it yields is dwarfed by the performance degradation of the stacktrace generation.
+As you can see, it does help somewhat, but it only makes sense if your application is so performance-critical that you also decide to disable stacktrace generation.
+Otherwise it is just silly.

 ## Test Results